genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 select a group to share the file with.
 By default, files are shared with read-only permissions (both for data and metadata).
 But you have the option of giving members the ability to edit the files in addition to just viewing them.
-This does not stop them from using the shared files in data flows, but it does prevent them from editing parameters in files that are not yet initialized as well as metadata for both initialized and uninitialized files.

 |sharing_dialog|